obscrivn/databasebook/_sources/why-databases-still-matter.md

 If you learn database concepts now, those skills will stay useful even as tools evolve.

-## Week 1 connection

-In the next Coding Practice, you will interactively apply the basic database concepts introduced in this chapter.

-You will work with a small database to explore how data is organized into tables, how records and attributes are represented, and how a DBMS allows you to inspect and query structured data.

 ## References

 - Elmasri, Ramez, and Shamkant Navathe. *Fundamentals of Database Systems*.